English PhD

 Research Tools

-For completion of the Ph.D. in the Department of Literature and Languages, students must meet the Research Tool requirement, which may be satisfied by completing one of the following two options:
+For completion of the Ph.D. in the Department of Literature and Languages, students must meet the Research Tool requirement, which may be satisfied by completing one of the following five options:

 These courses will count toward the total required hours for the degree.